ManeDavtyan/Spectral-Clustering/README.md

 # SpectralClustering
 Implemented spectral clustering algorithm.
 The model includes fit and predict methods.
 For calling both of them you need to provide the data , like fit(X) or predict(X).
+But in general to call the class you need to provide a number of clusters k you want to see as a result of this clustering algorithm.

+Here is an example of calling the class.

+sc = SpectralClustering(8)
+sc.fit(X)
+sc.predict(X)

 ## Fit
 The weights of the matrix W are taken from the formula of gaussian kernel.
 The Laplace matrix is taken to be the subtraction of W and D, which is diagonal matrix of d values.
 ## Predict